 While technology can be an incredible resource, it is not without difficulty at times.
 Because devices, servers, and software are sometimes prone to dysfunction, they can interfere with education.

-This may come into play during a digital presentation or accessing online tests or forums.
+This may occur during a digital presentation or accessing online tests or forums.
 When technical difficulties strike, there is the potential to lose valuable class time.

 - The Internet is not Always a Reliable Source

 The internet is a wealth of information.
-Today, instead of lining our bookshelves with encyclopaedias and textbooks, we now have unlimited information available online.
+Today, we now have complete online details instead of lining our bookshelves with encyclopaedias and textbooks.
 This is truly a remarkable resource, but it is not without its downsides.

-Unfortunately, because there’s no requirement for information on the internet to even be true, there is a lot of misinformation out there.
-This makes it extremely important for educators to teach students how to recognise information that comes from accurate and reliable sources and to disregard information that comes from unreliable or questionable sources.
+Unfortunately, because there’s no requirement for information on the internet to even be true, there is a lot of misinformation.
+This makes it extremely important for educators to teach students how to recognise input from accurate and reliable sources and disregard information from unreliable or questionable sources.

 The Connection Between Empathy Technology and EdTech

-Education technology can and has helped in major fields of study like math and science, but there is a growing understanding of another way that technology can contribute to education.
+Education technology can and has helped in significant fields of study like math and science, but there is a growing understanding of how technology can contribute to education.

 In light of this, educators are taking it upon themselves to instil a sense of diversity in their students.
-Recently, this has been achieved through programs like “Outschool,” which is a marketplace for live online classes for students K-12.
+This has been recently achieved through programs like “Outschool,” a marketplace for live online classes for students K-12.

-Because the classes can involve many diverse groups of children, it is a good opportunity to help them understand many different perspectives.
-What makes it even more helpful is that it offers live interaction with other students and teachers in a small group setting.
+Because the classes can involve many diverse groups of children, it is an excellent opportunity to help them understand many different perspectives.
+It is even more helpful because it offers live interaction with other students and teachers in a small group setting.

 Is Online Education the Future of Education?